jpwjoseph/gaezv5/PACKAGE_SUMMARY.md

-# gaezv5 Package - Implementation Summary
+# gaezv5 Package Summary

 ## Overview

-Successfully transformed the monolithic 2,559-line `gaez_v5_package_functions.R` script into a complete, CRAN-ready R package with proper structure, documentation, testing, and vignettes.
+The `gaezv5` package provides tools for downloading and working with Global Agro-Ecological Zones (GAEZ) version 5 data from the Food and Agriculture Organization (FAO) and the International Institute for Applied Systems Analysis (IIASA).
+GAEZ v5 provides comprehensive global data on agricultural potential, crop suitability, attainable yields, and agro-climatic resources.

 ## Package Structure